cmucheru/cmucheru/README.md

 - 👋 Hi, I’m @cmucheru
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 cmucheru/cmucheru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.